Kitchen Project #72: All about cake

 Eggs have two parts - the white and the yolk.
 The white is 90% water, with the rest being made up of proteins that float around doing their thing.
 The yolk is 50% water - the other 50% is a mixture of fat and protein.
 In their raw state, egg whites stay watery thanks to the bonds between proteins and water that repel each other.
 Thanks to the fat, which coats the proteins and helps prevent the repelling behaviour of the protein and water, egg yolks appear a bit more together, even in the raw state.

 Eggs prepared with all whites, in theory, should be softer since they are higher in hydration.
 Yolks are a rich source of lecithin, an emulsifier that helps suspend the fat evenly throughout the batter.
 Let's compare:

-Since yolks are much firmer than whites after fully coagulating, the cake made with all yolks is a bit chewier and denser, though very flavourful - the yolks also give the crumb an incredible golden hue.
+The cake made with all yolks is a bit chewier and denser, though very flavourful - the yolks also give the crumb an incredible golden hue.
 The egg white only cake is moist… but a bit flavourless, and the crumb is an elegant white.
 The cake with 50% fewer eggs was dry and crumbly and had a big hole in the middle, showing how vital eggs are for structure.